MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-luis.md

 This article describes support in the Bot Framework SDK for some of the features available in Azure AI services.

 - For tips on how to design these features into your bot, see [Design knowledge bots](../bot-service-design-pattern-knowledge-base.md).
-- For detailed information about Azure Cognitive Service, see the [Azure AI services documentation](/azure/ai-services/).
+- For detailed information about Azure AI services, see the [Azure AI services documentation](/azure/ai-services/).

 ## General guidance